linzhangUCA/4421tpl-odyssey/README.md

-# Final Project: Autonomous Navigation
+# Final Project: ROS Navigation

 ## 1. Intro
 Welcome to your second (final) project.
 The goal of this project is to autonomously navigate your robot to a specific location.
 Your starting point and destination is illustrated in the diagrams below.